zamoosh/religious_times/README.md

 # Prayer Times Calculator

 This Python script calculates Islamic prayer times based on a user's location, the date, and a selected calculation method.
-Originally developed by Hamid Zarrabi-Zadeh, it was later adapted to Python by Saleem Shafi and Hamid Zarrabi-Zadeh.
+Originally developed by Hamid Zarrabi-Zadeh, it was later adapted to Python by Saleem Shafi, Hamid Zarrabi-Zadeh and Mohammad Rahimi.

 ---